srirambtechit/computer-science/datastructure-tree-problems/README.md

 <b>Traversal problems:</b>

- 1. Print the which level has maximum sum	[PrintingMaximumSumInLevel.java]
+ 1. Print which level has maximum sum	[PrintingMaximumSumInLevel.java]

  2. Find the depth of node	[DepthOfNode.java]